drmanan/high-level-design/topics/subtopics-scalability/Infrastructure Automation.md

 If you are someone who wants to write pure code for your Infrastructure, you will give it a try for Pulumi.

 Pulumi (unlike terraform) has great tutorial and examples on their website which can be found [here][12].

+---

+## Configuration Management

+Configuration management is the process of configuring the provisioned infrastructure resources.

+### [Ansible][13]

+[Ansible][13] is agent-less configuration management as well as an orchestration tool.
+In Ansible, the configuration modules are called “Playbooks.”

+Playbooks are written in YAML format, and it is relatively easy to write compared to other configuration management tools.
+Like other tools, Ansible can also be used for cloud provisioning.
+Ansible also supports dynamic inventory where it can fetch the server details dynamically through API calls.
+An example configuration is available [here](../Examples/Ansiable%20AWS%20Dynamic%20inventory.md)

+But it is better to use tools like terraform for infrastructure provision and use Ansible for just configuration management.
+You can find all community playbooks from [Ansible Galaxy][14].

+### Chef

+Chef is a ruby-based configuration management tool.
+Chef has the concept of cookbooks where you code your infrastructure in DSL (domain-specific language) and with a little bit of programming.

+Chef configures virtual machines according to the rules mentioned in the cookbooks.A chef agent would be running on all the servers which have to be configured.
+The agent will pull the cookbooks from the chef master server and run those configurations on the server to reach their desired state.

+You can find all the community cookbooks from Chef Supermarket.

+### Puppet

+Puppet is also a ruby-based configuration management tool like Chef.
+The configuration code is written using puppet DSLs and wrapped in modules.
+While chef cookbooks are more developer-centric while the puppet is developed by keeping system administrators in mind.

+Puppet runs a puppet agent on all servers to be configured and it pulls the compiled module from the puppet server and installs the required software packages specified in the module.
+You can find all community Puppet Modules from Puppetforge

+### Saltstack

+Saltstack is a python based opens configuration management tool.
+Unlike chef and puppet, Saltstack supports the remote execution of commands.

+Normally in chef and puppet, the code for configuration will be pulled from the server while, in Saltstack, the code can be pushed to many nodes simultaneously.
+The compilation of code and configuration is very fast in Saltstack.

+> Note: The tool selection should be based entirely on project requirements and the team’s ability to learn and use the tool.
+For example, You can use Ansible to create infrastructure components and to configure VM instances.
+So if you have a small team and environment, terraform is not required to manage the infrastructure separately.
+Again it depends on how the existing team can learn and manage the toolsets.

+### Helm

+Helm is a configuration and package manager for Kubernetes.
+You can deploy any complex application on a Kubernetes cluster using Helm Charts.
+It has great templating features that support templates for all kubernetes objects like deployments, pods, services, config maps, secrets, RBAC, PSP, etc.

+You can use a single template to deploy multiple applications.
+Also, look at Kustomize.
+It is a native configuration management utility for Kubernetes.

 [1]: https://www.pluralsight.com/courses/terraform-getting-started
 [2]: https://www.educative.io/courses/terraform-beginner-master-aws